cloudflare/cloudflare-docs/products/1.1.1.1/src/content/encrypted-dns/odoh.md

 </TableWrap>

-Instructions for configuring these parameters can be found [in Mozilla’s website](https://support.mozilla.org/en-US/kb/about-config-editor-firefox).
+Instructions for configuring these parameters can be found on [Mozilla’s website](https://support.mozilla.org/en-US/kb/about-config-editor-firefox).
 ODoH is not yet currently enabled for other browsers.

 ### System resolver